 A: Parents select Miriam School as a place where they recognize that their child can actually thrive, rather than survive, during the school day.
 Miriam’s unique approach includes personalized educational programming and integration of special education, speech/language and occupational therapies to create a nurturing and intentional environment that challenges, but supports, the student learning process.

 A: Yes.
 Miriam is accredited by The Independent Schools Association of the Central States (ISACS).
 Miriam School’s program has been approved by the Missouri Department of Elementary and Secondary Education (DESE).

-A: Our total enrollment is 96 students.
+A: Our total enrollment capacity is around 100 students in grades K-8.
 We are designed to be a small school so we can focus on each student’s needs.

 A: We do not provide transportation, but our families come from all around the St. Louis are and many coordinate carpools.